Who We Are

 The Land Conservancy is a regional, not-for-profit land trust that works with landowners, municipalities, and other organizations to help them conserve their most cherished natural areas and working farms.
 Our service area includes Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, and Wyoming counties, a total of more than 8,000 square miles.

 We protect land through the use of conservation easements, property acquisitions, and by assisting transactions between other parties.
-In our 24 year history, we have helped protect more than 6,000 acres of land on more than 80 properties throughout Western New York.
+Since we were founded in 1991, we have helped protect more than 6,500 acres of land on more than 80 properties throughout Western New York.
 We are one of 1,700 land trusts nationwide, including 90 in New York State, which have protected 40 million acres over the last 20 years.